adunning/future-of-the-book/assignments.md

 ### Lab project 1: Text markup (due 16 February)

 This group assignment introduces the complexities of digitally modelling print and manuscript materials, as well as other types of texts that pose a challenge to represent digitally.
-Select a text from the examples provided (or choose your own), and mark it up using HTML tags.
+Select a text from the examples below (or choose your own), and mark it up using HTML tags.
 This involves making choices about which aspects of the original to encode, and how to contend with the structural constraints of tags.

+The submitted assignment will include:

+1. An HTML file containing your text.
+This should [validate](https://validator.w3.org), but it is not necessary to introduce styling at this stage.
+2. A rationale, around 800 words long, explaining the choices you made and the problems you encountered.
+You might structure this as a tour through the structural features of the book, arguing for whether or not they have relevance in being translated into semantic, electronic terms, and if so the tags you have chosen as equivalents (perhaps even discussing alternatives that you did not choose).
+If there are unusual characters in the text, it may also be appropriate to discuss problems with encoding them through Unicode.

-Along with the file containing your text, submit a rationale, around 800 words long, explaining the choices you made and the problems you encountered.
-You will be graded on your use of semantic tagging; whether or not your HTML file validates; and the arguments put forward for your approach to representing the text in HTML – including notes on where you have exhausted its capabilities.
-You will not be graded on textual accuracy; there is no need to worry about eliminating OCR errors, and feel free to use a placeholder character if there is a word in a handwritten document that you cannot read.
+You will be graded on your use of semantic tagging; whether or not your HTML file validates; and the arguments put forward for your approach to representing the text's structure in HTML and Unicode – including notes on where you have exhausted its capabilities.

+You will *not* be graded on textual accuracy; there is no need to worry about eliminating OCR errors from the Internet Archive full text files.
+Feel free to use placeholder characters if there is a word in a handwritten document that you cannot read.

 ### Lab project 2: Reading interfaces (due 28 March)